-Each person that is looking to correct their vision using contact lenses has different requirements when it comes to what they need to achieve vision correction.
+Each person that is looking to use contact lenses to correct vision problems has different requirements when it comes to what they need to achieve vision correction.
 One person’s vision requirements may not be anything like the next person.
 Another important variable in people who are looking for contact lenses is the person’s lifestyle.
 Keeping that in mind, several contact lens types have been developed and are available on the market today.
 Deciding on which type of contact lens that is right for you is important and can make the whole experience more comfortable overall.

 Contact Lens Comfort and Material

-The most commonly used contact lenses are soft contact lenses.
+The most commonly used contact lenses by many people are soft contact lenses.
 These contacts can be made of various forms of soft plastic and gently drape over the cornea and allow oxygen to pass.
-Over the years, soft contact lenses have evolved to soft lenses that have a silicone gel incorporated into them to allow your cornea more oxygen.
-Hard contact lenses are much different and are known as Rigid Gas Permeable lenses.
-Patients with higher astigmatism benefit from hard contact lenses as they provide excellent vision correction.
-However, because the specifications of the lens has to be extremely precise for them to be effective, hard contact lenses require a fitting process that is pretty detailed and can be more challenging to adapt to.
+Over the years, soft contact lenses have evolved to soft lenses that have a silicone gel incorporated into them to allow your cornea more oxygen flow.
+Hard contact lenses are much different and are known as Rigid Gas Permeable RGP lenses.
+Patients with higher astigmatism benefit from hard contact lenses Rigid Gas Permeable RGP as they provide excellent vision correction.
+However, because the specifications of the Rigid Gas Permeable lenses has to be extremely precise for them to be effective, hard contact lenses require a fitting process that is pretty detailed and can be more challenging to adapt to.
 Since all types of contact lenses are considered medical devices, a doctor must prescribe the right prescription for you.

 When To Replace Contact Lenses